studersi/test-4/tutorial-9/README.md

 We have used hexEncode to convert the binary hash value we generated using sha1 into readable characters.
 We then apply the regular expression to this value. "^(.)" means that we want to find a match on any of the first characters.
 Of the ModSecurity flags that follow *capture* is of interest.
 It indicates the value of the *TX.1* transaction variable in brackets.
 We then extract the value of this variable and put it into the IPHashChar environment variable.

-If there is any uncertainty as to whether this will really work, then the content of the variable *IPHashChar* can be mapped and checked using *%{IPHashChar}e* on the server’s access log.
+If there is any uncertainty as to whether this will really work, then the content of the variable *IPHashChar* can be mapped and checked using *%{IPHashChar}e* in the server’s access log.
 This brings us to RewriteMap and the request itself:

 ```bash
 RewriteMap hashchar2backend "txt:/apache/conf/hashchar2backend.txt"